123-456-7890

 Empowering Southern Producers and Tribal Members Under Resourced by Crop Insurance with Risk Management Education

-This project aims to increase understanding and participation in the federal crop insurance program and production business practices to manage farm risk and close the insurance risk gap for under resourced farmers and ranchers.
-A team of former ag extension agents along with experts in legal, farming production, and crop insurance products will utilize the University of Arkansas Navigator program’s “Fundamentals of Federal Crop Insurance” curriculum along with webinars, fact sheets and in person training to reduce the crop insurance participation barriers.
+This project aims to increase understanding and participation in the federal crop insurance program and production business practices to manage farm risk and close the insurance risk gap for under-resourced farmers and ranchers.
+A team of former ag extension agents along with experts in legal, farming production, and crop insurance products will utilize the University of Arkansas Navigator program’s “Fundamentals of Federal Crop Insurance” curriculum along with webinars, fact sheets and in-person training to reduce the crop insurance participation barriers.

 • Covered and non-covered crops